-After extensive research on the structure and properties of various types of mother-of-pearl, Doctors Serge and Georges Camprasse selected a particular type of oyster: Pinctada maxima.
+After extensive research on the structure and properties of various types of nacre, Doctors Serge and Georges Camprasse selected a particular type of oyster: Pinctada maxima.

-This work led to the development of Bionacre®, a revolutionary natural biomaterial extracted from mother-of-pearl.
-Whether in solid form (cut pieces), compact (moulded pieces), in powder form or as extracts, Bionacre® promotes regeneration and repair of hard tissue (bone, cartilage) and soft tissue (skin, muscles, mucus membranes), governed by the receivers sites.
+This work led to the development of Bionacre®, a revolutionary natural biomaterial extracted from nacre.
+Whether in solid form (cut pieces), compact (moulded pieces), in powder form or as extracts, Bionacre® promotes regeneration and repair of hard tissue (bone) and soft tissue (skin, muscles, mucus membranes), governed by the receivers sites.

 A strong, sustainable patenting strategy has been developed to protect this innovative technology.
-Some 89 patents have been filed in 40 countries.
+5 patent families filed in 40 countries.

-Bionacre® refers to products developed by MEGA BIOPHARMA that involve mother-of-pearl, regardless of application.
+Bionacre® refers to products developed by MEGA BIOPHARMA that involve nacre, regardless of application.